Gov. Cuomo provides Tuesday coronavirus update for NYS

 |0

-Monday, eight New Yorkers died due to COVID-19, bringing the total to 42,936.
+Monday, three New Yorkers died due to COVID-19, bringing the total to 42,967.
 A geographic breakdown is as follows, by county of residence:

 |County